Benjamin Hardman

 In the hiking bag

-In my hiking bag I also pack an insulated down jacket which I put on as soon as I stop hiking.
-You can put it over your shell for quick stops on the way, or rearrange your layers to have it under your shell once you arrive to the eruption site where you won’t be moving as much and will cool down.
+In my hiking bag, I also pack my Dyngja down jacket, which I put on as soon as I stop hiking.
+You can put it over your shell for quick stops on the way, or rearrange your layers to have it under your shell once you arrive at the eruption site where you won’t be moving as much and will cool down.

 Other essential items